-The Provincial Advisory Council Coordinator is a member of the AHS seniors health and continuing care provincial program or another provincial program as appropriate.
+The Provincial Advisory Council Coordinator is a member of the AHS Community Engagement team, or another provincial program as appropriate.
 Council Coordinator duties include:

-- a) Acting as the main point of contact for the Council; - b) Providing guidance to both members and AHS teams on matters relating to Council; - c) Managing Council process, progress, and issues in partnership with Council Chair; - d) Advising Council on how activities can be aligned with AHS priorities and leadership teams; - e) Receiving recommendations for meeting agenda items from Council members; - f) Navigating AHS systems and providing channels for Council ideas and concerns; - g) Working with the Chair to lead recruitment, plan Council activities and events, and to develop Council agendas; - h) Guiding Council in priority setting and work planning; - i) Ensuring Council has access to relevant and timely information; - j) Providing tools and materials to help with Council work; - k) Coordinating presentations and content for meetings and ensuring follow-up; - I) Seeking out information requested by Council where appropriate; - m) Providing orientation to new members and Chairs; and - n) Recording meeting minutes for public meetings.
+- a.
+Acting as the main point of contact for the Council; - b.
+Providing guidance to both members and AHS teams on matters relating to Council; - c.
+Managing Council process, progress and issues in partnership with Council Chair; - d.
+Advising Council on how activities can be aligned with AHS priorities and leadership teams; - e.
+Receiving recommendations for meeting agenda items from Council members; - f.
+Navigating AHS systems and providing channels for Council ideas and concerns; - g.
+Working with the Chair to lead recruitment, plan Council activities and events and to develop Council agendas; - h.
+Guiding Council in priority setting and work planning; - i.
+Ensuring Council has access to relevant and timely information; - j.
+Providing tools and materials to help with Council work; - k.
+Coordinating presentations and content for meetings and ensuring follow-up; - I. Seeking out information requested by Council, where appropriate; - m.
+Providing orientation to new members and Chairs, and - n.
+Recording meeting summaries for public meetings.